Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Results

-The multi-phase decomposition further elucidates these individual contributions: the WNM polarization yields a high $EE/BB$ ratio peaking at $2.90$, while the UNM produces a maximum ratio of $\approx 2.05$, aligning remarkably well with Planck observations.
-In contrast, the dense CNM yields a significantly lower peak ratio of $\approx 1.35$.
+The multi-phase decomposition further elucidates these individual contributions: the WNM polarization yields a high $EE/BB$ ratio peaking at $2.92$, while the UNM produces a maximum ratio of $\approx 2.07$, broadly consistent with, and closest among the three phases to, the \textit{Planck} -inferred EE/BB ratio.
+In contrast, the dense CNM yields a significantly lower peak ratio of $\approx 1.29$.
 Interestingly, excluding the CNM contribution (i.e., considering only the UNM and WNM) results in an aggregate $EE/BB$ ratio of $\approx 2$, a value that persists toward large wavenumbers where the WNM ratio itself exceeds two.
 Despite its very high ratio at certain wavenumbers, the overall contribution of the WNM to the total power is relatively minor, likely due to its lower density and consequently smaller contribution to the integrated polarization signal.
-These findings suggest that the UNM, which has the largest mass fraction, could be the dominant contributor to the polarized dust foreground typically observed at high Galactic latitudes.
+These findings suggest that the UNM, which has the largest mass fraction, may be an important contributor to the polarized dust foreground typically observed at high Galactic latitudes.

 Furthermore, the $EE/BB$ trends at 150 GHz and 353 GHz exhibit negligible differences, confirming that this asymmetry is fundamentally driven by the MHD turbulence and remains insensitive to emission frequency in an environment with uniform dust properties.
 If future observations were to reveal a frequency-dependent $EE/BB$ ratio, it would indicate significant spatial variations in dust intrinsic properties or temperatures.